City of Tucson's Lead Hazard Reduction Program | home repairs tucson | Tucson, AZ, USA

 If lead is found in your home, we will refer you to our health partner (El Rio Community Health Center) to get children under six years of age blood tested.
 If they have elevated blood levels El Rio will provide health guidance.

-Lead Hazard Removal
+Lead Removal and Home Repairs

 The Process